sandrokeil/Z-Ray-Doctrine2/README.txt

 The Doctrine 2 plugin for Zend Server Z-Ray provides various information about the usage of Doctrine 2 in your application.
-Get a deeper look how entities and queries are used.
-Additional features are in the planning.
+Get a deeper look how entities and entity mappings, queries with parameter and caches are used.

-### Tab Entities
+## Tab Entities
 The `Entities` tab displays information about used entities of the current page and entity mappings.
 There are the following columns:

  * **Entity**: FCQN of the entity class
  * **Number Of Unique Entities**: How many unique objects of this entity exist
  * **Number Of Referenced Entities**: How many references exist for this entity

-### Tab Queries
+## Tab Queries
 The `Queries` tab displays information about executed queries.
 There are the following columns:

  * **Query**: The executed query with parameter